HICAPS Takes Over D.C.

 Partnered with Motorola Solutions, HICAPS is providing project management services for the above ground and below ground infrastructure, public safety radio subscriber management, QAQC management, safety management, scheduling, test plan development and implementation, and design-build construction services.

 This project is estimated to span six years.
 The HICAPS Telecom Team has expanded in order to fulfill all of these new roles and responsibilities.
-New team members include: Amir Ibrahim, Blaine Brown, Coke Smith, Lee Ragin, Ken Ciotti, Erik Mattingly, and Roxanne Fails.
+New team members include: Amir Ibrahim, Blaine Brown, Coke Smith, Lee Ragin, Ken Ciotti, Eric Mattingly, and Roxanne Fails.
 We are excited to continue our relationship with both Motorola Solutions and WMATA.